Getting a mortgage can be overwhelming, but it doesn't have to be—if you know what to expect. We've simplified the process for you.

 The current rate for the 15-year fixed purchase mortgage is based on a $985 origination fee; 1 discount points and would yield 180 equal payments.

-The current rate for the 30-year fixed purchase mortgage is based on a $985 origination fee; 1.5 discount points and would yield 360 equal payments.
+The current rate for the 30-year fixed refinance mortgage is based on a $985 origination fee; 1.5 discount points and would yield 360 equal payments.

-The current rate for the 15-year fixed purchase mortgage is based on a $985 origination fee; 1.375 discount points and would yield 180 equal payments.
+The current rate for the 15-year fixed refinance mortgage is based on a $985 origination fee; 1.375 discount points and would yield 180 equal payments.

 Rates and pricing may vary and are subject to change at any time without notice.